daria-dudka/ChatGPTApp/README.md

 In order to test the app you can login as a test user (login: testuser, password: secret)

-Standard Chat Test - allows to send text and attachments to the members of the chat AiAssist_test - allows the user to receive autocompletion while entering the text AiChat_test - AI_bot communicates with the user AiCode_test - AI_bot replies to the user with code
+Standard Chat Test - allows to send text and attachments to the members of the chat<br>
+AiAssist_test - allows the user to receive autocompletion while entering the text<br>
+AiChat_test - AI_bot communicates with the user<br>
+AiCode_test - AI_bot replies to the user with code